 Using a birth seat:

-However, despite these potential benefits of giving birth in an upright position, most people who give birth vaginally in U.S. hospitals report that they push and give birth lying on their backs (68%) or in a semi-sitting/lying position with the head of the bed raised up (23%).
-A small minority push and give birth in other positions such as side-lying (3%), squatting or sitting (4%), or hands-and-knees position (1%) (Declercq et al. 2014).
-In contrast, a U.S. home birth midwife told us that the majority of her clients spontaneously choose the hands-and-knees position (Personal communication, K. Brown, Feb.
-8, 2018).
-In Europe, a study of nearly 3,000 people who had planned home births between 2008 and 2013 found that the majority (65%) gave birth in non-back-lying positions (Edqvist et al. 2016).
+However, despite these benefits of giving birth in an upright position, most people who give birth vaginally in U.S. hospitals describe pushing and delivering lying on their backs (68%) or in a semi-sitting/lying position with the head of the bed raised up (23%).
+A small portion of birthing people push and give birth in other positions such as side-lying (3%), squatting or sitting (4%), or hands-and-knees position (1%) (Declercq et al., 2014).

-It may be helpful to go over some of the terms that are used to describe non-upright birthing positions.
+Before we move on any further, let’s go over terms that are used to describe birthing positions.

 Recumbent and semi-recumbent positions include:

-Supine position = lying flat on your back, the head of the bed is elevated then this position might be called semi-sitting or semi-recumbent
+Supine position = lying on your back; if the head of the bed is elevated then this position might be called semi-sitting or semi-recumbent

 - Using a U-shaped birth seat

-Non-flexible sacrum positions rest the mother’s weight on her tailbone:
+While non-flexible sacrum positions put weight on the tailbone:

 - Supine (back-lying) with or without the head of the bed raised up

 Non-upright positions may be beneficial in some cases.
-For example, the McRoberts’ position—where the mother lies back with her legs flexed and pulled tightly into her abdomen— can help correct a shoulder dystocia (when the baby’s shoulders get stuck after the head has already emerged).
+For example, the McRoberts’ position (http:// bit.ly/2FBxY8E)—when you lay back with your legs flexed and pulled tightly toward your abdomen— can help correct a shoulder dystocia (when the baby’s shoulders get stuck after the head has already emerged).